Did we miss the warning signs with Antonio Brown?

 - Brown publicly threatened to assault ESPN reporter Jesse Washington, saying “wait to I see you bro we gone see what your jaw like.”

-- Brown was sued during the season for trashing his Florida apartment before going on to claim that he had a gun and $80,000 in cash stolen from his bag.
+- Brown was sued during the season for trashing his Florida apartment, similar to apartments for rent in Coral Springs FL, before going on to claim that he had a gun and $80,000 in cash stolen from his bag.